Disaster Services Economic Opportunities Education Enviornmental Stewardship Healthy Futures Veterans Services

 Below is a description of each of the current AmeriCorps SC programs serving the state.

-Trident United Way serves individuals and families in Charleston, Dorchester, and Berkeley Counties on their paths towards financial stability.
-Client services include: addressing basic needs, increasing basic skills, increasing income, increasing savings, and gaining and sustaining assets.
-AmeriCorps Members serve as family navigators in community agencies, schools, and prosperity centers and operate within a network of 400+ partners to provide referrals, assistance, and skill development.
-More Details and How to Apply
+Trident United Way's Financial Stability program serves individuals and families in Charleston, Dorchester, and Berkeley Counties on their paths towards financial stability.
+Client services include: addressing basic needs, crisis mitigation and financial education classes.
+AmeriCorps Members serve as family navigators in community agencies, schools, and prosperity centers and operate within a network of 400+ partners to provide referrals, assistance, and free tax preparation.
+More Details and How to Apply Here!

-United Way of Greenville County's partners and host sites that make up this collaborative understand the vital need for partnering, sharing best practices, leveraging resources, and getting measurable results.
+The ability for low-wage earners to access benefits, save money toward building assets and receive the necessary tax credits are all strategies for helping people achieve financial independence.
+AmeriCorps Upstate seeks to address the current economic hardships of Greenville, Pickens, Anderson, and Laurens counties in South Carolina by leveraging the unique strengths of the United Way system and community partners in order to make a difference in the lives of people.The United Way partners and host sites that make up this collaborative understand the vital need for partnering, sharing best practices, leveraging resources, and getting measurable results.
 It is with that understanding that the collaborative has come together and committed itself to the AmeriCorps program, knowing that no one agency or program can do this most challenging work on its own.
-Our AmeriCorps Members will leverage time and resources to provide financial stability services to low-income residents in Greenville, Pickens, Anderson and Laurens counties.
-Activities include Volunteer Income Tax Assistance, financial literacy services, stability services and workforce development services.
-More Details and How to Apply
+Our AmeriCorps members will leverage an additional 1,000 volunteers to provide financial stability services to low-income residents in Greenville, Pickens, Anderson and Laurens counties.
+More Details and How to Apply Here!